XJTU-XGU/Adversarial-Reweighting-for-Partial-Domain-Adaptation/README.md

 https://github.com/tim-learn/BA3US <br>
 https://github.com/XJTU-XGU/RSDA
 ## Contact：
-If you have any problem, free to contect xianggu@stu.xjtu.edu.cn.
+If you have any problem, feel free to contect xianggu@stu.xjtu.edu.cn.
 ## Note
 We are checking the code.
 It will be finished soon.